Pac-12 joins Big Ten in eliminating nonconference games

 The Atlantic Coast, Big 12 and Southeastern conferences are still weighing options for fall sports.
 On Wednesday, the Ivy League became the first Division I conference to suspend all fall sports until at least January, leaving open the possibility of moving some sports to the spring if the pandemic is under better control.

-The Pac-12's decision covers football, women's and women's soccer and women's volleyball.
+The Pac-12's decision covers football, men's and women's soccer and women's volleyball.
 Conference-only schedules will be announced no later than July 31.

 The college sports world has been put on hold since the coronavirus pandemic wiped out the lucrative NCAA basketball tournaments and all spring sports.
 Athletes recently began returning to campuses for voluntary workouts, but many schools have scaled back as more than a dozen schools have reported positive COVID-19 tests among athletes in the past month.